86Box/86box.github.io/index.md

 --------
 * Easy to use interface
 * Cycle-accurate low level emulation of 8086-based processors up to the Pentium
-* Great range of customizability of virtual machines
+* Great range of customizability of emulated machines
 * Many available systems, such as the very first IBM PC 5150 from 1981, or the more obscure IBM PS/2 line of systems based on the Micro Channel Architecture
 * Lots of supported peripherals including video adapters, sound cards, network adapters, hard disk controllers, and SCSI adapters
 * MIDI output to Windows built-in MIDI support, FluidSynth, or emulated Roland synthesizers